Ola Bini: Arrest in Ecuador

-Bini's parents, Dag Gustafsson and Gorel Bin, said that their son had been threatened in prison and they would remain in Ecuador until he was released.
+Bini's parents, Dag Gustafsson and Görel Bini Gustafsson, said that their son had been threatened in prison and they would remain in Ecuador until he was released.
 They spoke at a press conference concerning his appeal and gave a half-hour interview with TeleSUR English.

 Bini's lawyers lodged an appeal against his detention on the grounds that he was arrested without a warrant and no evidence of an alleged crime was provided.
-Bini's appeal with the Provincial Court of Pichincha was decided 2-1 against Bini on May 3: Judge Inés Romero favored the appeal, but judges Juana Pacheco and Fabián Fabara opposed it.
+Bini's appeal with the Provincial Court of Pichincha was decided 2–1 against Bini on 3 May: Judge Inés Romero favored the appeal, but judges Juana Pacheco and Fabián Fabara opposed it.

 On 20 June 2019, after Bini had been in prison for 70 days, the Pichincha provincial court ruled that his detention was illegal and arbitrary and granted his habeas corpus request, ordering that he be released the following day.
 The charge of assault on a computer system remained in place.
-He was required to remain in Ecuador and to attend the prosecutor’s office weekly.
+He was required to remain in Ecuador and to attend the prosecutor's office weekly.

-On May 18 the police took a server used by Bini from the offices of Telconet.
+On 18 May the police took a server used by Bini from the offices of Telconet.
 The action was initially described as a seizure during a search of company offices, but the company stated that no search had occurred and that the server was handed over to police under a mutual agreement.

-Sources in the Ecuadorian prosecutor's office and the United States Justice Department told Associated Press that Bini would be questioned by the United States on June 27.
+Sources in the Ecuadorian prosecutor's office and the United States Justice Department told Associated Press that Bini would be questioned by the United States on 27 June.

 A pre-trial hearing on 16 December 2020 ruled that there was enough evidence against Bini to proceed to trial.

-After several delays, judge Yadira Proaño issued on June 27, 2021 the order to begin the trial.
+After several delays, judge Yadira Proaño issued on 27 June 2021, the order to begin the trial.
 Two weeks later, Proaño was removed from the trial after the defense alleged "procedural fraud" related to delays in the case.

-The trial commenced in January 2022 with a three day hearing.
+The trial commenced in January 2022 with a three-day hearing.
 This was followed by a further session in May 2022.
 On 31 January 2023, Bini was acquitted of all charges.

+The acquittal was subsequently overturned in a 2-1 and Bini was sentenced to 1 year in prison.